Epictetus: Life

-Having described himself as old in 108 AD, Epictetus is presumed to have been born around AD 50, at Hierapolis, Phrygia.
+Having described himself as old in AD 108, Epictetus is presumed to have been born around AD 50, at Hierapolis, Phrygia.
 The name given by his parents is unknown.
 The name by which he is known is derived from the word epíktētos (ἐπίκτητος) that in Greek, simply means "gained" or "acquired"; the Greek philosopher Plato, in his Laws, used that term to mean property that is "added to one's hereditary property".
 Epictetus spent his youth in Rome as a slave to Epaphroditus, a wealthy freedman who was secretary to Nero.
 Epictetus's social position was thus complicated, combining the low status of a slave with the high status of one with a personal connection to imperial power.

 Early in life, Epictetus acquired a passion for philosophy and, with the permission of his wealthy master, he studied Stoic philosophy under Musonius Rufus.
 Becoming more educated in this way raised his social status.
 At some point, he became disabled.
 Celsus, quoted by Origen, wrote that this was because his leg had been deliberately broken by his master.
 Without citing a cause, Simplicius wrote that Epictetus had been disabled from childhood.

 Epictetus obtained his freedom sometime after the death of Nero in AD 68, and he began to teach philosophy in Rome.
 Around AD 93, when the Roman emperor Domitian banished all philosophers from the city, Epictetus moved to Nicopolis in Epirus, Greece, where he founded a school of philosophy.

 His most famous pupil, Arrian, studied under him as a young man (around AD 108) and claimed to have written his famous Discourses based on the notes he took about lectures by Epictetus.
 Arrian argued that his Discourses should be considered comparable to the Socratic literature.
 Arrian described Epictetus as a powerful speaker who could "induce his listener to feel just what Epictetus wanted him to feel".
 Many eminent figures sought conversations with him.
 Emperor Hadrian was friendly with him, possibly having heard Epictetus speak at his school in Nicopolis.

 Epictetus lived a life of great simplicity, with few possessions.
 He lived alone for a long time, but in his old age, he adopted the child of a friend who otherwise would have been left to die, and raised him with the aid of a woman.
 It is unclear whether Epictetus and she were married.
 He died sometime around AD 135.
 After his death, according to Lucian, his oil lamp was purchased by an admirer for 3,000 drachmae.